breadcrumbcollector/Food_claims/README.md

 # coffeeshop
-After initial assessment of the data, the results are as follows:
+Initial assessment of the data:
 claim_id: Contains nominal value.
 There were 2000 unique claim ids.
 There is no missing value.
 All criteria are met.
 time_to_close: Contains discrete value.
 All values are positive, as expected.
 Both criteria are met.
 claim_amount: Contains continuous value.
 Some values did not round to 2 decimal places.
 Values do not all match the description.